BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 #### **Step G: Create & Input Active Seed on Passport**

 In the default Blockchain Commons scenario, a Foundation Devices Passport is used to create and store one of the seeds.

+If you have never before used your Passport, you'll need to set it up:

+1. [  ] Open up your Passport, being sure that security seals are all still present[^35].
+1. [  ] Power on your Passport by holding down the bottom-left button.
+1. [  ] Do the bureaucratic steps.
+   1. Call up the setup instructions with the QR.
+   2. Agree to the terms of service
+1. [  ] Conduct the Supply-Chain Validation[^35].
+   1. Scan the Validation Code from the web
+   2. Copy the four words that appear on your Passport back to the web.
+   3. Verify that the result is a "Success!"
+1. [  ] Enter a PIN.
+   1. Start out by entering four numbers.
+   2. Note the two words shown; these will be shown any time you enter the start of your PIN, so that you know your Passport has not been compromised or swapped.
+   3. Enter at least two more digits and hit the right button for enter.
+   4. Verify your PIN.
+   5. Record your PIN to a piece of waterproof paper.

+It is strongly recommended that you update the firmware on your Passport before you begin using it[^36].

+...

+You're now ready to create a new seed on your Passport.

+...

+You can now import an xpub into Sparrow.

+...

 _Any Alternative Signing Device may be used to replace this Step._